draigbeats/DraigBeats.github.io/index.md

 ## Last Chance to Get Your Free Ticket!
 Become a part of the festival and volunteer!
-There are only eight nice and easy going shifts (3 hours) in exchange for a ticket left.
+There are only three nice and easy going shifts (3 hours) in exchange for a ticket left.
 Interested?
 Take a look at: [Volunteer sign up](https://volunteersignup.org/7XJ7P).

 ## The Line Up